Hair loss, hair thinning and cancer drugs

 - Use gentle hair products such as baby shampoos

-- Don't use perms or hair colours on thinning hair – colours may not take well and perms can make the hair damage worse
+- Don't use perms or hair colours on thinning hair – colours may not take well and perms can damage the hair

 - Try not to brush or comb thinning hair too hard – a soft baby brush may help

-- Avoid using hair dryers, curling tongs and curlers on thinning hair, and try gently patting your hair dry
+- Avoid using hair dryers, curling tongs and curlers on thinning hair and pat your hair dry

 There are a lot of ways to cover your head if your hair falls out.
 A wig is the most obvious choice.
 But not everyone wants to wear a wig.
 They can be a bit hot, especially in the summer.
 Younger people often prefer hats, scarves or baseball caps.
 Or you can just leave your head uncovered if you feel confident with your bald head.